reelyactive/barnacles/README.md

 - RTLS: _where_ is it relative to the receiving devices?
 - M2M: _how_ is its status, based on any payload included in the packet?

 __barnacles__ is a lightweight [Node.js package](https://www.npmjs.com/package/barnacles) that can run on resource-constrained edge devices as well as on powerful cloud servers and anything in between.
 It is typically connected with a [barnowl](https://github.com/reelyactive/barnowl/) instance which sources real-time radio decodings from an underlying hardware layer.
-Together these packages are core to the [reelyActive technology platform](https://www.reelyactive.com/technology/), which includes a wealth of complementary software and hardware.
+Together these packages are core components of [Pareto Anywhere](https://getpareto.com) open source software of the [reelyActive technology platform](https://www.reelyactive.com/technology/).

 Installation
 ------------